rawsashimi1604/MyLibList/README.md

 - You should have Node and npm installed on your machine to run the npm scripts.
 - You should run the docker container in a Linux/MacOS environment to enable hot reloading (Nodemon) in the container.
 - You should have an `.env` file created in the root directory of this project.
 Details of `.env` file will be provided below.
+- You should have Postman to simulate/run API requests to the server.

 ### Environment File Contents